J. Gordon

 Picture

-K - Deltoid - rotating the arm
+K - Deltoid - Ins.
+Points - Scapula, Clavicle, humerus: rotates the arm

-L - Infraspinatus - rotating the arm
+L - Infraspinatus - Ins Points - Scapula, Humerus- rotates the arm

 C- Platysma - covers the muscles of the neck

-D - Deltoid - rotating the arm
+D - Deltoid - Ins.
+Points - Scapula, Clavicle, humerus: rotates the arm

 H - Rectus Sheath - covers the muscles of the abdomen